 I specialize in helping couples improve their connection and communication.
 Here are some common questions people have about my relationship therapy services.
 I hope this is helpful in assessing whether my services may be a good fit for your needs.

 At the end of our first consultation session, if we decide to work together, I might suggest that I schedule an individual session with each of you so that I can better understand your individual needs and be sensitive your personal history.
 Typically after the solo sessions (or immediately, if we decide solo sessions are not needed), we typically all three meet together for future sessions.
 I prefer that we meet weekly for the first 2-3 months or start with more intensive (longer) appointments in order to move into the core issues that need to be addressed to help facilitate change, and then determine what "dosage" of a follow-up plan would best fit your unique situation.

 As in deciding frequency, together we would decide on what length of therapy is right for you, with each of you as the ultimate guide for what is the right amount to meet your relationships goals.
-If there is not a long history of hurt or betrayal, I find that after twelve to twenty joint sessions, many couples feel they have more skills and a better understanding of difficult patterns in their relationship (as well strategies for how to deal with those patterns).
-Twenty sessions is the typical course of treatment for most couples therapy modalities that have been researched to show effectiveness.
+If there is not a long history of hurt or betrayal, I find that after twelve to twenty-four joint sessions, many couples feel they have more skills and a better understanding of difficult patterns in their relationship (as well strategies for how to deal with those patterns).
+Twenty-four to thirty sessions is the typical course of treatment for most couples therapy modalities that have been researched to show effectiveness.
 However, when there are more complicated relationship dynamics or deeper injuries that need healing, some couples stay in therapy for much longer.
 Again, this is a choice we would explore together and that you determine what is best for you.

 Style of Therapy